Mike Verstegen

-Michael Robert Verstegen (born October 24, 1971 in Appleton, Wisconsin) is a former professional American football offensive lineman in the National Football League.
+Michael Robert Verstegen (born October 24, 1971) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
 He graduated from Kimberly High School in Kimberly, Wisconsin.
+He was selected in the third round of the 1995 NFL draft with the 75th overall pick.
 He was with the New Orleans Saints (1995–1997) and the St. Louis Rams (1998).
 He played at the collegiate level at the University of Wisconsin–Madison.